Te Aroha Dirt Kart Club Rules

 Clutches: Are compulsory on Cadet & Rotax Class/s only but maybe used by other Class Kart.

-Axle Composition: All Karts MUST use axles of Magnetic Steel material.
+Axle Composition: All Karts MUST use axles of Magnetic Steel or alloy material.

 Rear Track Width: (outside to outside of rear tyres) Minimum of 1150mm Maximum 1400mm